Camp Gan Shalom

 Who can attend Camp Gan Shalom?

-Our Kehilla program is for campers going into Kindergarten through 5th grade, and our Manheegim program is for campers going into 6th through 8th grades.
-Prospective campers who are going into 9th and 10th grades are invited to apply to be Counselors-in-Training.
+Our Kehilla (“community”) program is for campers entering kindergarten through fifth grade, and our Manheegim (“leaders”) program is for campers entering sixth through eighth grades.
+In addition, we cordially invite prospective campers entering ninth and tenth grades to apply to become counselors-in-training (CITs).

 When are the camp’s hours?

-The regular camp day will run from 9:00 am to 3:30 pm for both our Kehilla and Manheegim programs.
-We will also offer extended care before and after regular camp hours for $12 per day or $50 per week, which will begin at 7:30 am and end at 6:00 pm.
-Gan Shalom @ Home will run from 9:30 am to 11:00 am or 11:30 am, with optional at-home activities to do throughout the week.
+The regular camp day will run from 9:00 a.m. to 3:30 p.m. for our Kehilla and Manheegim programs.
+We will also offer extended care before and after normal camp hours for $12 per day or $50 per week, which will begin at 7:30 a.m. and end at 6:00 p.m.

 How much does camp cost?

 Registration and billing for Kehilla and Manheegim are both by the week.
-The more weeks you register your child for, the lower the price per week!
-The standard price is $290 per child per week.
+The more weeks you register your child for, the lower the price per week.
+The standard fees are $295 per child per week for Kehilla and $335 per child per week for Manheegim.
 If you sign your child up for 2–3 weeks, that price drops by $15 per week.
 At 4–5 weeks, the price drops by $30 per week.
-For the most significant savings, sign up for 6–8 weeks of camp and get a $45 per week discount!
-Note: our registration fees for the week of June 29th are decreased to reflect one fewer day of camp: $270 for Kehilla and $310 for Manheegim.
+Sign up for 6–8 weeks of camp for the most significant savings and get a $45 per week discount!
+Note: our registration fees for the week of July 4th are lower to reflect one fewer day of camp: $275 for Kehilla and $315 for Manheegim.

 Will there be a shuttle to take campers from one location to another?